oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

     javac --module-path $TIMESTEN_HOME/install/lib/ttjdbc25.jar -d out *.java

-The modular commands in their individual sections assume this `out` directory and use `-u` and `-p` for the TimesTen username and password.
+The modular commands in their individual sections assume this `out` directory.

+### Passwords for the modern samples

+The five modern demos accept `-p` for a quick local run.
+To avoid placing a password in the command line or shell history, set `TT_PASSWORD` and omit `-p` instead:

+    export TT_PASSWORD='password'

+When both are provided, `-p` takes precedence over `TT_PASSWORD`.
+If neither is provided, the sample prompts for the password.

 **asyncJMS** or **asyncJMS2**